-Ever since the arrival of colour television in Australia in the mid-1970s, there’s was one brand that all the others seemed to endlessly be trying to catch up to – Sony.
+Ever since the arrival of colour television in Australia in the mid-1970s, there’s was one brand that all the others seemed to be trying to catch up to – Sony.
 The veteran Japanese company had been making electronics of all kinds for decades, but it was the introduction of colour TV that gave them their big moment.
-As companies tried to solve the big technical problems of getting a quality colour picture out of existing technology, Sony came up with a system called Trinitron – and it become the standard that everyone tried to beat for decades afterwards.
+As companies tried to solve the technical problems associated with getting a quality colour picture out of existing technology, Sony came up with a system called Trinitron – and it become the standard that everyone tried to beat for decades afterwards.
 It was so good that every TV and movie studio seemed to be decked out in Sony TVs and monitors.

 When technology finally let heavy tube TVs make way for thin LCD screens, though, Sony wasn’t quite as ready for prime time.
 Instead, they partnered with Samsung to make the actual LCD screens, and put their cleverness to work at improving the quality of the picture itself, as the world moved to DVDs and Blu-ray discs (and on to digital downloads and streaming TV).

 The TV you watch today is very different to the TV your parents and grandparents saw.
 What used to be a simple broadcast that got picked up by an antenna and displayed on the screen, static and all, has now become fully digital, just like the discs and streaming services we watch from.
 The TVs that receive and display all this digital video have had to overcome some pretty big challenges to do it.
 They’re basically small computers with a big screen attached, and as the range of different types of video has grown – HD, 4K, HDR, different frame rates, etc – so has the complexity of getting it onto the screen.